 The final piece was Amazon’s Kindle Direct Publishing platform itself — interacting efficiently with Amazon’s interface in order to get everything up there, lay out an author page at amazon.com/author/davidawoodbury, and then link everything back to this site.

-I used the Amazon KDP resources back in 2017 when I published, all at once, four other books I had written but never released, Fire, Wind & Yesterday, Tales to Warm Your Mind, The Clover Street News, and Babie Nayms.
+I used the Amazon KDP resources back in 2017 when I published, all at once, four other books I had written but had never released, Fire, Wind & Yesterday, Tales to Warm Your Mind, The Clover Street News, and Babie Nayms.

 I know there are other ways to publish beyond the pale of the big conglomerates — Barnes & Noble, for instance — but some subtle and not-so-subtle distinctions have kept me with Amazon.